 Getting there Drive 135 kilometres west of Alice Springs, including an eight-kilometre stretch from the Namatjira Drive turn-off.
 The waterhole is a five-minute walk from the car park.

 Surprise Creek Falls, Litchfield National Park9/12

 When you head off-bitumen south of popular Wangi Falls, the morning light paints zebra stripes on the sandy 4WD track and turns the low vegetation into patches of glowing green.
 About 35 kilometres and a couple of water crossings later, Surprise Creek Falls is the dogged traveller’s reward.
 Three deep-green pools, stacked in size order and linked by mini waterfalls and puddles burbling their way over enormous red-gold boulders, will delight every kind of swimmer, whether they be paddler or plunger.

 Getting there Drive 88 kilometres west and south-west from Batchelor then turn left onto the track.
 A 4WD vehicle is essential.

-Walker Creek allows you to camp next to crystal clear waters.
-Eight camp sites, some with their own natural plunge pool or waterfall, are strung along this pretty north-west corner of Litchfield National Park, as well as a couple of day-use pools.
-You need to carry in all your camping gear – but the further you walk, the greater the chance that no-one else will be there.
-Camping fees apply; book online via the parks booking system.
+If you’re lucky, you might just get a waterhole to yourself at Walker Creek.
+Eight campsites, some with their own natural plunge pool or waterfall, are strung along this pretty north-west corner of Litchfield National Park, as well as a couple of day-use pools.
+You’ll need to carry in all your camping gear – but the further you walk, the greater the chance that no-one else will be there.
+Camping fees apply; and spots must be booked online beforehand.